 The public is invited to an Open House for the Southeast First Street Improvement Project from 5 to 7 p.m., Tuesday, Sept.
 1, in the Mill Plain Elementary School gymnasium.
 This is an informal, two-hour Open House designed to allow neighbors and others interested in the project an opportunity to view the proposed design and speak with the project team about future improvements to this key east Vancouver corridor.
 No formal presentations are planned.
 Drop by at any time!

-A long-awaited project to upgrade and provide urban standards for Southeast First Street, constructed as a rural two-lane roadway, is in its beginning stages.
-The project will upgrade the existing rural road to a three-lane/five-lane principal arterial, based on available roadway width and traffic needs, with one or two lanes in each direction, plus a turn lane.
-This upgrade will include sidewalks, bike facilities, street lights and sound walls where required.
+A long-awaited project to upgrade and provide urban standards for Southeast First Street, constructed as a rural two-lane roadway, is underway.
+The project will upgrade the existing two-lane rural road to a complete urban streem system, with sidewalks, bike facilities, bioretention for stormwater, street lights and sound walls where required.